HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-042: Provides an **orientation guard overlay**: mobile portrait shows a mask and pauses the game, prompting rotation to landscape.

 **Platform / Release**
-- FR-050: As a **PWA**, the game can be added to the home screen and launched offline with resource caching and versioning.
+- FR-050: The game can be installed and launched offline with cached resources and versioning.

 ### Content and Levels
 - Default level **Stage 1-1** offers basic terrain (bricks/platforms/coins/pedestrian lights) with NPC combinations and spawn rates (OL and Student NPCs appear more often).
 - Level data uses object lists and **24 px sub-grid** collision masks (2×2) to support half tiles and custom patterns.

 ## NFR
-- NFR-001 (Performance): Target **60 FPS** (allow degradation on low-end devices); render only tiles/objects within the camera view.
+- NFR-001 (Performance): Target **60 FPS** and process only what is visible to maintain smooth play on most devices.
-- NFR-002 (Visual Quality): Canvas resolution = CSS size × `devicePixelRatio`; background regenerates with the canvas height to avoid upscaling; **disable image smoothing** for crisp pixels.
+- NFR-002 (Visual Quality): Graphics stay sharp at full resolution, regenerating backgrounds as needed and avoiding smoothing artifacts.
-- NFR-003 (Layout): Fixed **16:9** aspect; fullscreen uses centered letterboxing with black bars and resizes the canvas on `fullscreenchange`; styles apply when either the stage or its `#game-root` parent is fullscreen; mobile landscape uses **fit-height** to avoid browser UI overlap.
+- NFR-003 (Layout): Maintain a **16:9** aspect; fullscreen centers the stage with black bars and adapts to orientation changes while keeping controls unobstructed.
-- NFR-004 (Compatibility): Latest Chrome/Safari/Firefox/Edge; common iOS/Android sizes must be operable (virtual buttons scale with viewport).
+- NFR-004 (Compatibility): Operate on current major desktop and mobile browsers across common screen sizes, scaling virtual buttons with the viewport.
 - NFR-005 (i18n): UI, dialog bubbles, buttons, and prompts fully follow the selected language.
-- NFR-006 (Usability): START/Restart buttons must be **clickable** and visible; touch targets ≥ 40 px (recommended).
+- NFR-006 (Usability): START/Restart buttons remain visible and clickable; touch targets are at least **40 px**.
-- NFR-007 (Maintainability): Assets and levels managed via structured files (e.g., `assets/objects.custom.js`); introducing design mode/export must not break compatibility.
+- NFR-007 (Maintainability): Game assets and level data stay organized; enabling design mode/export must not break existing content.
-- NFR-008 (PWA): `manifest.json` defines icons/splash screens; `sw.js` caches core assets and manages versions, prompting or activating updates.
+- NFR-008 (Offline): Installation defines icons and splash screens; offline caching manages versions and informs users of updates.

-## ICD
-- **Data / Events Summary**
-  - Character: `{id,type,pos(x,y),vel(vx,vy),state,dir,hitbox,anim}`
-  - Object: `{id,kind,bounds,mask(2x2),solid?,trigger?}`
-  - Traffic light: `{phase: green|blink|red, tRemaining, area}`
-  - Events: `npcSpawned, npcBumped, stomp, slide, lightPhaseChanged, goalReached, timeUp, restart`
-- **Dependencies and Compatibility**
-  - No framework dependencies (vanilla JS); tooling such as Babel and Jest is used only during development and testing.

 ## RTM